mosip/documentation/docs/MOSIP-Java-Coding-Standards.md

 ### Block Comments

 When the developer needs to explain in detail about some functionality, block comments are used.
 Block comments are used anywhere in the code.
 It can be for the class or interface declarations or it can be within the java methods also.
-Example of block comments,
+Example of block comments:

 ```java
 /*
  * This is the block comment.
 This is the block comment.